mozilla/sccache/README.md

 a URL that returns the oauth token.
 By default, SCCACHE on GCS will be read-only.
 To change this, set `SCCACHE_GCS_RW_MODE` to either `READ_ONLY` or `READ_WRITE`.

+You can also define a prefix that will be prepended to the keys of all cache objects created and read within the GCS bucket, effectively creating a scope.
+To do that use the `SCCACHE_GCS_KEY_PREFIX` environment variable.
+This can be useful when sharing a bucket with another application.

 ### Azure
 To use Azure Blob Storage, you'll need your Azure connection string and an _existing_ Blob Storage container name.
 Set the `SCCACHE_AZURE_CONNECTION_STRING` environment variable to your connection string, and `SCCACHE_AZURE_BLOB_CONTAINER` to the name of the container to use.
 Note that sccache will not create